 Many students are on a tight budget while abroad.
 Before you go, estimate as closely as you can how much money you have available for your time abroad, and then estimate your expenses.
 There is a budget worksheet on the CIE website to assist you.
-There is also an online financial calculator and a budget worksheet you can adapt for this purpose: www.uwec.edu/finaid/costs/index.htm.
+There is also an online financial calculator and a budget worksheet you adapt this purpose: can for www.uwec.edu/finaid/costs/index.htm.
 The big category missing from the calculator is personal expenses.
 If this is part of your plan for your time abroad, do not forget to budget it in!